Taxation of employees in the case of cross-border work in the home office

 The double taxation agreement between Switzerland and Liechtenstein contains a special rule for cross-border commuters, according to which the income from employment earned in the State of activity is allocated to the State of residence for taxation.
 If, on the other hand, an employee in a cross-border context does not meet the criteria established for cross-border commuters, the earned income is allocated for taxation to the State of activity and the State of residence on a pro rata basis in accordance with the general principles.
 Against this background, employers who employ cross-border commuters from Liechtenstein or Switzerland have different clarification and declaration obligations.

-Switzerland and Hungary sign protocol of amendment to double taxation agreement
+Switzerland and Zimbabwe sign a double taxation agreement